 Can I pause live TV or skip commercials?

-Not on most channels.
-The pause, rewind and fast-forward commands don't work at all when watching any of the ESPN channels (including the SEC Network), AMC, TNT, TBS, CNN, Cartoon Network/Adult Swim, any of the Disney channels, ABC Family, Boomerang, HLN, IFC or Sundance TV.
+Not on many channels.
+The pause, rewind and fast-forward commands don't work at all when watching many of the ESPN channels (including the SEC Network), AMC, TNT, TBS, CNN, Cartoon Network/Adult Swim, any of the Disney channels, ABC Family, Boomerang, HLN, IFC or Sundance TV.

 What about the other channels?

-Can I use my Sling TV account to authenticate other TV apps, like Watch ESPN?
+Can I use my Sling TV account to sign in to other TV apps, like Watch ESPN and FX Now?

-Yes, to a certain extent.
-Sling TV subscribers get a stripped-down version of Watch ESPN app access if they authenticate using their Sling TV log-in credentials.
+Sling Orange subscribers get Watch ESPN app access if they authenticate using their Sling TV log-in credentials.
 They can watch live streams of ESPN, ESPN2 and ESPN3.
 Even subscribers to the Sports Extra pack cannot get those extra channels live via Watch ESPN.

 Sling TV did not answer this question directly when we asked, instead referring us to the answer on its FAQ: "The same Internet speed is required to watch Sling TV that is needed to watch similar content on platforms like Netflix and Hulu."

 Does the picture look as good as cable?